Redemption of the Soul

 We read in Genesis: “The LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life [nishmat chaim]; and man became a living being [in Hebrew a living soul—Nefesh Chaya]” (Genesis 2:7, NKJV).[i]

 God created man in His image, male and female He created us.[ii]
-We are complex beings comprised of a body formed by the hand of God and made from the dust of the earth, and a soul, a spirit that God breathed into us.
+We are complex beings comprised of a body formed by the hand of God and made from the dust of the earth and a soul, a spirit that God breathed into us.
 While certain basic instincts and emotions chemically derive from our physical bodies, our God-breathed souls contain the more profound essence of who we are.
 For this reason, we are not like any other creature.

 Judaism teaches that our soul is comprised of three parts: The breath of God (neshama), the wind of God (Ruach), and the soul itself (Nefesh).[iii]
 These function as one singular and indivisible unit.
 The word Nefesh comes from the root nafash, which means rest.
+The Lord has promised us eternal rest in Christ, an imperishable body and soul that will rest forever in His spirit.
+Yeshua demonstrated this when He said, “Father, into Your hands I commit My spirit” (Luke 23:46).

-Some theologians refer to our created nature as a triune of the body, soul, and mind, even comparing us to God's triune nature—the Father, Son, and Holy Spirit.
+Some theologians refer to our created nature as a triune of the body, soul, and mind, even comparing us to God’s triune nature—the Father, Son, and Holy Spirit.
 On the other hand, the Bible tells us that we have a physical and spiritual nature.
-In other words, we have two parts, one is temporal, and the other is spiritual.
+In other words, we have two parts: one is temporal, and the other is spiritual.
 Paul said, “There is a natural body, and there is a spiritual body” (1 Corinthians 15:44).
 Yet, our physical and spiritual bodies are indivisible and function as one organism.
 They are incomplete and cannot operate to their fullness without each other.

 The spirit of man is the exact image of who we are but lacks any physical attributes unless housed within a physical body.
 All the parts of man work together as one complex being.
 Our physical side comprises our brain, which processes our thoughts, memories, emotions, and feelings.
 Our spiritual nature contains our soul, giving us volition and consciousness and bringing life to our inner man.